 The largest security authority in the state of Berlin, more than 25,000 employees work for Polizei Berlin.
 The key tasks of Polizei Berlin are emergency response and law enforcement.

-In Berlin’s districts, the Polizei Berlin is structured into six local units.
 One local unit consists of the management and staff, the six to seven police units and a department to combat criminality.
-The 37 police units with their 152 service groups form the basis of police work in Berlin’s districts.
+The 37 police units with their more than 150 service groups form the basis of police work in Berlin’s districts.
 Police units are active 24 hours a day and guarantee a contact in close proximity for Berlin citizens.

 Among other things they oversee